-- A: air - where it should and shouldn't be
+A: air - where it should and should not be

 Air should only be seen within the lumen of the bowel.
 Erect chest x-rays are more sensitive than abdominal radiographs to the presence of free intraperitoneal air.
 Signs of pneumoperitoneum on abdominal radiographs include: